farhad0085/drf-2fa/docs/configuration.md

 }
 ```

-For full settings options, please refer to [Settings](./settings.md)
+For a comprehensive list of all available settings options, please refer to the [Settings Documentation](./settings.md)